Candlepin bowling: Scoring

 One point is scored for each pin that is knocked over.
-So, in a hypothetical game, if player A felled 3 pins with their first ball, then 5 with their second, and 1 with the third, they would receive a total of 9 points for that box.
-If player B knocks down 9 pins with their first shot, but misses with their second and third, they would also score 9.
+So, in a hypothetical game, if player A felled 3 pins with their first ball, then 5 with their second, and 1 with the third, they would receive 9 points for that box.
+If player B knocks down 9 pins with their first shot, but misses with their second and third, they also score 9.

-In the event that all ten pins are felled by any one player in a single box, by no more than two throws (just as in tenpins) bonuses are awarded for a strike or spare.
+If a player fells all ten pins in a single box with two or less throws (just as in tenpins) bonuses are awarded for a strike or spare.
 A strike is achieved with just the first delivery downing all ten pins, with a spare needing two throws, again just as in the tenpin sport.

 In a strike, the bonus for a box adds 10 plus the amount of pins felled by the next two shots.
 In a spare, the bonus for a box adds 10 plus the amount of pins on the next shot.

 If all ten pins are felled by rolling all three balls in a box, the result is a ten-box, marked by an X (as in the Roman numeral for ten) but no additional points are awarded.
 (In tenpin bowling, a strike is often scored with an X).

-Despite it never having been achieved as yet, the maximum possible score in a single game/string of candlepins is 300.
+Although never achieved, the maximum possible score in a single game/string of candlepins is 300.
 This is scored by bowling 12 strikes: one in each box, and a strike with both bonus balls in the 10th box.
 In this way, each box will score 30 points (see above: scoring: strike).

 This scoring system, except for the scoring sheet's appearance and the graphic symbols used to record strikes, spares and 10-boxes, is identical to that of duckpins, as it is the other major form of bowling that uses three balls per frame.